 Become an Official Club

-Look up your school’s policies on becoming an official campus club.
+Look up your school’s policies on becoming an official school club.
 There are usually forms to fill out which you can get from your Student Affairs Office.
 Most schools require a minimum number of interested students, a faculty advisor and constitution.
 We have a sample constitution and mission statement that you can use to craft the documents for your group.
 Be sure you find out all of the requirements so you can become recognized as quickly as possible.

 You can usually start hosting activities such as meetings, prayer vigils and volunteer efforts as you’re getting started, but you will be able to do so much more when you do become “official.”
-Most schools make free resources available to official clubs such as funding from student activities, office space, an email account, printing and copying, supplies and campus space.
+Most schools make free resources available to official clubs such as funding from student activities, office space, an email account, printing and copying, supplies and space.
 As an organized group, you can establish a lasting legacy that will continue to make an impact long after you graduate.
 You also have greater freedom and ability to recruit, hold meetings and advertise.

 Know the Power Structure